Frequently Asked Questions: Gynecologic Problems

 - Magnetic resonance imaging-guided ultrasound surgery—In this new approach, ultrasound waves are used to destroy fibroids.
 The waves are directed at the fibroids through the skin with the help of magnetic resonance imaging.
-Studies show that women have improved symptoms up to 1 year after having the procedure.
 Whether this approach provides long-term relief is currently being studied.

-Hysterosalpingography: A special X-ray procedure in which a small amount of fluid is injected into the uterus and fallopian tubes to detect abnormal changes in their size and shape or to determine whether the tubes are blocked.
+Hysterosalpingography: A special X-ray procedure in which a small amount of fluid is placed in the uterus and fallopian tubes to find abnormal changes or see if the tubes are blocked.

-Hysteroscopy: A surgical procedure in which a slender, light-transmitting telescope, the hysteroscope, is used to view the inside of the uterus or perform surgery.
+Hysteroscopy: A procedure in which a lighted telescope is inserted into the uterus through the cervix to view the inside of the uterus or perform surgery.

-Menstruation: The monthly discharge of blood and tissue from the uterus that occurs in the absence of pregnancy.
+Menstruation: The monthly shedding of blood and tissue from the uterus that happens when a woman is not pregnant.

-Resectoscope: A slender telescope with an electrical wire loop or rollerball tip used to remove or destroy tissue inside the uterus.
+Resectoscope: A slender telescope with an electrical wire loop or roller-ball tip used to remove or destroy tissue.

-Ultrasonography: A test in which sound waves are used to examine internal structures.
-During pregnancy, it can be used to examine the fetus.
+Ultrasonography: A test in which sound waves are used to examine inner parts of the body.
+During pregnancy, ultrasonography can be used to check the fetus.

 Uterus: A muscular organ in the female pelvis.
 During pregnancy this organ holds and nourishes the fetus.

 If you have further questions, contact your obstetrician–gynecologist.